Sebastian Revan

-Sebastian Revan (born 14 July 2003) is an English professional footballer who plays as a left-back for Burton Albion, on loan from club Wrexham.
+Sebastian Revan (born 14 July 2003) is an English professional footballer who plays as a left-back for club Wrexham.

 A product of the Aston Villa academy, he featured for Villa's U21s in the EFL Trophy in 2020–21 and was also part of the winning FA Youth Cup team of the same season.
 He has been called up to represent the England national under-18 football team, but was not capped.
 During the 2020–21 season he was loaned to both Grimsby Town and Hereford.
 He made his senior debut for Villa in the Europa Conference League in August 2023.

 Early life

 He joined the Aston Villa youth academy at the age of 8.
 His older brother, Dominic, is also a professional footballer and they were in the Aston Villa Academy together until 2022.

 Club career

 Youth career

 Revan made his competitive Aston Villa debut in the EFL Trophy on 8 September 2020 in what turned out to be a heavy 8–1 defeat for the U21 side at the Stadium of Light against Sunderland.
 Revan played the full 90 minutes alongside his brother Dominic in defence.
 He also played in Villa U21's EFL defeats against Fleetwood Town and Carlisle United.

 After being a regular starter in Mark Delaney's Under 23 team he was awarded a full professional contract on 3 March 2021.

 On 24 May 2021, Revan played the full 90 minutes in Villa's FA Youth Cup final win over Liverpool, a deflected shot cannoned off Revan and into the back of the net to give Liverpool a late goal but Villa held out to win the game 2–1.